-Connecting Discord with Mesa
+Connecting Discord with MESA

 When you're setting up your first workflow with Discord, you will need to create an application and a Bot on Discord before you can enable your workflow.

-Follow these steps to connect Discord with Mesa!
+Follow these steps to connect Discord with MESA!

-2. Click on New Application on the top right hand corner.
+2. Click on New Application on the top right-hand corner.

 3. Add the Name of your application and click Create.

-4. On the left hand sidebar, click on OAuth2.
+4. On the left-hand sidebar, click on OAuth2.
 Under Redirects, click on Add Redirect and add https://app.getmesa.com/apps/mesa/oauth/redirect-token.
 Save your changes.

 6. You will see that a wild bot has appeared!
 Within the same Bot page, scroll down until you see Authorization Flow.
 Enable Requires OAuth2 Code Grant, Presence Intent, and Server Members Intent.
 Optionally, you could disable Public Bot.
-Make sure to click on Save Changes afterwards.
+Make sure to click on Save Changes afterward.

 7. Within the same Bot page, scroll all the way up and locate your Bot's Token.
 Click on the Copy button to copy the Bot's token.

-8. In a new browser tab, go back to your Mesa workflow and locate your workflow's Discord Step.
+8. In a new browser tab, go back to your MESA workflow and locate your workflow's Discord Step.
 In your Discord Step, locate the Account Credentials section.
-Paste the copied value into the Bot Token field in Mesa.
+Paste the copied value into the Bot Token field in MESA.

 9. Almost done!
 Go back to the Discord's Applications page within the Developer Portal and go back to your newly created Application.
-On the left hand sidebar, click on oAuth2.
+On the left-hand sidebar, click on oAuth2.
 Locate your Applications' Client Information.
 Click on Copy under the Client ID and the Client Secret.

-10. Go back to your Mesa workflow and paste these values in the Client ID and Client Secret fields.
+10. Go back to your MESA workflow and paste these values in the Client ID and Client Secret fields.
 Then, click on Authenticate with Discord.

-11. You will be redirected to a Discord screen that asks which server you'd liked to add the Bot to.
+11. You will be redirected to a Discord screen that asks which server you'd like to add the Bot to.
 Select a server and click on Continue.
 If you have not created a server just yet, you can follow this Discord document.